 Another hostel that I heard good things about is Sunpath Mongolia.
 If you can’t find the tour you’re looking for, or Golden Gobi is all sold out, consider staying there.

-Don’t worry about booking a tour before you get to Mongolia – it will be much more expensive.
 Both of the above hostels have many tours leaving each day, so it’s easy to show up and join a group that’s leaving the next day.

 Independent travel in Mongolia

-If you want to independently backpack around Mongolia, you’re gonna need your own vehicle or a lot of cash.
+42 – Independent travel is also possible, but much more challenging: If you want to independently backpack around Mongolia, you’re gonna need your own vehicle or a lot of cash.

 If you have your own vehicle (4×4, bicycle, motorbike, horse), then getting around won’t be too difficult.